ionos-cloud/crossplane-provider-ionoscloud/docs/api/compute-engine/cubeserver.md

 							* description: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.
 						* `matchLabels` (object)
 							* description: MatchLabels ensures an object with matching labels is selected.
-				* `backupUnitId` (string)
-					* description: BackupUnitID is the ID of the BackupUnit on which the resource will be created.
-It needs to be provided via directly or via reference.
-					* format: uuid
+		* `discVirtioHotPlug` (boolean)
+			* description: Hot-plug capable Virt-IO drive (no reboot required).
-		* `bus` (string)
+		* `discVirtioHotUnplug` (boolean)
-			* description: The bus type of the volume.
-			* possible values: "VIRTIO";"IDE";"UNKNOWN"
+			* description: Hot-unplug capable Virt-IO drive (no reboot required).
+Not supported with Windows VMs.
 		* `licenceType` (string)
 			* description: OS type for this volume.
 Note: when creating a volume - set image, image alias, or licence type.
 			* possible values: "UNKNOWN";"WINDOWS";"WINDOWS2016";"WINDOWS2022";"LINUX";"OTHER"
-		* `image` (string)
+		* `sshKeys` (array)
-			* description: Image or snapshot ID to be used as template for this volume.
-Make sure the image selected is compatible with the datacenter's location.
-Note: when creating a volume - set image, image alias, or licence type.
+			* description: Public SSH keys are set on the image as authorized keys for appropriate SSH login to the instance using the corresponding private key.
+This field may only be set in creation requests.
+When reading, it always returns null.
+SSH keys are only supported if a public Linux image is used for the volume creation.
-		* `imageAlias` (string)
+		* `cpuHotPlug` (boolean)
-			* description: Image Alias to be used for this volume.
-Note: when creating a volume - set image, image alias, or licence type.
+			* description: Hot-plug capable CPU (no reboot required).
 		* `imagePassword` (string)
 			* description: Initial password to be set for installed OS.
 Works with public images only.
 Not modifiable, forbidden in update requests.
 Password rules allows all characters from a-z, A-Z, 0-9.
-		* `name` (string)
-			* description: The name of the DAS Volume.
-		* `sshKeys` (array)
-			* description: Public SSH keys are set on the image as authorized keys for appropriate SSH login to the instance using the corresponding private key.
-This field may only be set in creation requests.
-When reading, it always returns null.
-SSH keys are only supported if a public Linux image is used for the volume creation.
 		* `userData` (string)
 			* description: The cloud-init configuration for the volume as base64 encoded string.
 The property is immutable and is only allowed to be set on creation of a new a volume.
 It is mandatory to provide either 'public image' or 'imageAlias' that has cloud-init compatibility in conjunction with this property.
+		* `bus` (string)
+			* description: The bus type of the volume.
+			* possible values: "VIRTIO";"IDE";"UNKNOWN"
+		* `image` (string)
+			* description: Image or snapshot ID to be used as template for this volume.
+Make sure the image selected is compatible with the datacenter's location.
+Note: when creating a volume - set image, image alias, or licence type.
+		* `imageAlias` (string)
+			* description: Image Alias to be used for this volume.
+Note: when creating a volume - set image, image alias, or licence type.
+		* `nicHotPlug` (boolean)
+			* description: Hot-plug capable NIC (no reboot required).
 	* required properties:
 		* `bus`
 		* `name`